-Students who have prior knowledge of Chinese, German, Japanese, or Russian, as well as students with more than high-school matriculation in these languages must consult the Department to be placed in a course corresponding to their ability.
-Enrolment in Chinese language courses involves a formal placement process.
-See details under Courses of Instruction, Chinese.
+Students who have prior knowledge of Arabic, Chinese, German, Japanese, or Russian, as well as students with more than high-school matriculation in these languages must consult the Department to be placed in a course corresponding to their ability.
+Enrolment in Arabic and Chinese language courses involves a formal placement process.
+See details under Courses of Instruction, Arabic and Muslim Cultures and Chinese.

 Students seeking credit by special assessment should consult the Department regarding courses available for credit in this manner.

-Native speakers are not eligible to take language courses by special assessment or to receive advanced credit for them.
+Native speakers are not eligible to take language courses by special assessment.

 The Department can refuse permission to remain in a particular language course if the instructor deems that the student's knowledge exceeds the level of that course.